Gulf Air adds Munich to its European network

 PHOTO

-This move is part of the airline’s ongoing commitment to enhancing its network throughout Europe, offering passengers an array of options while meeting their increasing demand for both leisure and business travel.
+This move is part of the airline’s plans to enhance its network throughout Europe, offering passengers an array of options while meeting their increasing demand for both leisure and business travel.

 Gulf Air will operate from Bahrain International Airport to Munich International Airport, ensuring convenient connectivity using its Airbus 321neo aircraft.